Seminar Title: Hostage Negotiators Training Conference

 LOCATION: Palace Station - 2411 West Sahara Avenue, Las Vegas, NV 89102

-NOTE: Identify with Group Code PCIPA19 or to receive discounted room and service fee rates.
+NOTE: Identify with Group Code PCI2022 Western States Conference to receive discounted rate

 Jack J. Cambria, Lieutenant (retired)